pixiumdigital/host-it/README.md

 - `port`: **(optional, default 8080)**
     - The port you want the server to run on
 - `username`: **(optional)**
-    - If you use username you will need to use the password parameter.
+    - If you use username you will need to use the password and hostname parameter.
 This will activate basic auth on the hosted content
 - `password`: **(optional)**
-    - If you use password you will need to use the username parameter.
+    - If you use password you will need to use the username and hostname parameter.
+This will activate basic auth on the hosted content
+- `hostname`: **(optional)**
+    - If you use hostanem you will need to use the username and password parameter.
 This will activate basic auth on the hosted content

 You can also add a `host-it.json` file at the source of your project.